-Dealing with cancer is hard enough without having to worry about its financial burden.
-The Leukemia & Lymphoma Society Co-Pay Assistance Program helps you pay your insurance premiums and meet co-pay obligations.
-We'll also help you find additional sources of financial help.
-LLS's Co-Pay Assistance Program offers financial help toward:
+The Leukemia & Lymphoma Society (LLS) Co-Pay Assistance Program helps you pay your insurance premiums and meet co-pay obligations.
+We'll also help you find additional sources of financial aid.
+The Co-Pay Assistance Program offers financial help toward:

 You have complete freedom to choose doctors, providers, suppliers, insurance companies and treatment-related medications.
 You can make changes in any of the above at any time without affecting your continued eligibility.

 Support for this program is based on the availability of funds by disease diagnosis.
 LLS Co-Pay Assistance funds are available for the following diagnoses: